IES Abroad - From Pontius Pilate to Theodosius: The Advent of Christianity

 This project is graded A-F.

-This cost includes pre-departure advising by IES Abroad staff, housing, health insurance, on-site orientation, 24 hour emergency support, and the risk management fee.
+This cost includes pre-departure advising by IES Abroad staff, on-site orientation, housing, course-related excursions, one two-day field trip, 24 hour emergency support, and international health insurance.

 Textbooks, copyright permission fees, course packets, and other course-related materials: $40